 Art and Design Education ADV.
 CRT.

-The mission of graduate Art and Design Education is the preparation of artists and designers as accomplished educators who can work effectively with pupils in diverse cultural contexts and apply interdisciplinary perspectives in a variety of educational settings, including schools, museums and community organizations.
-Students work collaboratively with their peers, community members and professionals in the field, while they learn to develop lessons and construct environments that promote critical inquiry and creative practice.
+The mission of graduate Art and Design Education is the preparation of artists and designers as accomplished teachers (PreK-12) who can work effectively with pupils in diverse cultural contexts.
+Students work collaboratively with their peers, community members, and professionals in the field, while they learn to develop lessons and construct environments that promote critical inquiry and creative practice.
 Students engage in individual and community practices as artists, educators, and researchers.
-An integrated curriculum that exposes students to educational design and teaching practice in a range of settings, and provides opportunities for research and the development of independent projects.
+An integrated curriculum that exposes students to educational design and teaching practice in a range of settings and provides opportunities for research and the development of independent projects.

 - Graduates will apply their knowledge of the history and current trends in the fields of art and design education, as well as the broader social and cultural contexts of the profession, to shape their stances as educators, artists, and researchers and contribute to their educational endeavors.